CongducPham/LowCostLoRaGw/README.md

 Get our SD card image
 ---------------------

 Download our [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.dmg.zip).
 It is not a MacOS X DMG package as the extension may be misleading, simply unzip the file and burn the dmg file to an SD card.
+Use an SD card of a minimum of 8GB.
+Take also a class 10.
+If you have bigger SD card, e.g. 16GB, then after boot, use raspi-config (see [tutorial here](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)) to resize the partition in order to use the extra space available (you will need to reboot but raspi-config will ask you for that).
+You can use "df -h" to verify that you have more space after reboot.

 You can look at various tutorials on how to burn an image to an SD card.
 There is one [here from raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/) and [here from elinux.org](http://elinux.org/RPi_Easy_SD_Card_Setup).
 I use a Mac to do so and [this is my preferred solution](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).
 The [Linux version](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) is not very different.

 Upgrade notice
 --------------